-Credits: 3This course will enable the student to identify music materials, forms and styles.
+This course will enable the student to identify music materials, forms and styles.
 The student will improve skills needed to listen to music effectively and will better understand music.
-The learning outcomes and competencies detailed in this outline meet or exceed the learning outcomes and competencies specified by the Kansas Core Outcomes Project for this course, as approved by the Kansas Board of Regents (MUS1010)
+Credits: 3 Kansas System Wide Transfer Course (MUS1010)

 MU 101.
 Piano Class 1